ArcBlock/forge-workshop/src/README.md

-# Forge Workshop
+# DApps Workshop

-The Forge Workshop lets developers create and test different types of transaction workflows and DID-based authentication requirements for any Forge-built application.
+The DApps Workshop lets developers create and test different types of transaction workflows and DID-based authentication requirements for any Forge-built application.

-Today, forge Workshop includes support for:
+Today, DApps Workshop includes support for:

   - Trade-related transactions
   - Prebuild workflows and process/rules for all supported Tx types including multi-transaction scenarios